fbpx

 Empty Cenote near Airbnb

-You might not know the Yucatán Peninsula of Mexico by name, but you definitely have heard of places like Cancun and Cozumel.
+You might not know the Yucatan Peninsula of Mexico by name, but you definitely have heard of places like Cancun and Cozumel.
 Spring break, anybody?

-The Yucatán Peninsula has an incredibly rich history and is blessed with more than just beaches (as is the rest of Mexico).
-You can walk amongst ancient ruins, get lost in the jungles of Sian Ka’an and experience the region’s vibrant culture in Mérida.
-Not to mention the food…can you say tacos!?
+You can walk amongst ancient ruins, get lost in the jungles of Sian Ka’an and experience the region’s vibrant culture in cute colonial towns.
+Not to mention the food…Yucatecan food is way more than just tacos!

 Be sure to download our complete packing list for Mexico!
 It’s packed with good suggestions and insider tips to help plan your Mexico vacation.
 And it’s completely FREE, so why not!?